11 Sequence QC

 For bioinformatics workflows, we do not typically modify our raw data files in any way (rather, we set permissions to read-only).
 This means that some steps, like trimming, more or less double the size of our data during the course of analysis.
 Once you’re fairly certain you’re done with intermediate analysis products like trimmed reads, it’s a good idea to go back and remove them to save storage space.

-To run Trimmomatic
+To run Trimmomatic:

 module load Trimmomatic/0.39